 Just occasionally we come across a piece of presentation technology that surprises us.
 The test of the MP180 PocketProjector, made by 3M, is such an occasion.
 A PocketProjector presentation is surprisingly good.

 3M makes clear that their MP180 PocketProjector doesn’t displace the need for a beefy powerful projector in your conference room.
-No, the MP180 is aimed fairly and squarely at the business person who has to travel; someone who has to visit clients’ premises and give a presentation.
+No, the MP180 is aimed fairly and squarely at the business person who has to travel.
+So, that’s someone who has to visit clients’ premises and then give a presentation.
 Like me, you’ve grown used to lugging around a projector.
 But when you travel by plane or train, that extra piece of kit becomes a challenge.

 But with the MP180 PocketProjector you won’t need to weigh up how you fit a laptop and a projector into your hand luggage.
 And you won’t have to scurry around your client’s office looking for their projector.

-The MP180 is powerful enough for any office or boardroom presentation.
+Because, an MP180 Pocketprojector presentation is powerful enough for any office or boardroom environment.

 First things first.
-It’s small.
+The kit is small.
 Very small…palm-sized.
-But despite its petite form it’s not fiddly to operate.
+But despite its petite form, it’s not fiddly to operate.
 It oozes robustness and strength.
 And it works.

 Travelling with the MP180 is a connectivity dream.
 Laptop PC and MAC connection cables are all supplied (VGA,SVGA, XGA, WXGA, MAC and USB).
 That means that you can easily connect your PocketProjector to an iPhone, a video phone, an iPod, a digital camera, to speakers or headphones.